Curious about Facebook's Messenger Kids? Experts say app is 'irresponsible'

 Child advocates are urging Facebook to abort Messenger Kids, a messaging app designed for children younger than the 13-year-old minimum age the company requires for its other social products.

-"Younger children are simply not ready to have social media accounts," Campaign for a Commercial-Free Childhood, a Boston-based nonprofit advocacy group, said Tuesday in its letter.
+"Younger children are simply not ready to have social media accounts," Campaign for a Commercial-Free Childhood, a Boston-based nonprofit advocacy group, said Tuesday in a letter.

 The letter was signed by 19 other organizations and dozens of individual child experts and addressed to Facebook CEO Mark Zuckerberg.

-A Messenger spokesman said the app helps parents and children chat in a safer way and gives parents control of their kids' contacts and interactions.
+A Messenger spokesman said the app helps parents and children chat in a safe way and gives parents control of their kids' contacts and interactions.

-"We worked to create Messenger Kids with an advisory committee of parenting and developmental experts, as well as with families themselves and in partnership with the PTA," an organzation of parents and teachers, according to the statement.
+"We worked to create Messenger Kids with an advisory committee of parenting and developmental experts, as well as with families themselves and in partnership with the PTA," the spokesman said in a statement, referencing the National Parent Teacher Association.
 "We continue to be focused on making Messenger Kids be the best experience it can be for families.
 We have been very clear that there is no advertising in Messenger Kids."

-The group said children under 13 are too young to grapple with the complexities of online relationships and would use the app lacking a comprehensive understanding of privacy, such as what's appropriate to share and who has access to their conversations, pictures and videos.
+However, the Campaign for a Commercial-Free Childhood said that children under 13 are too young to grapple with the complexities of online relationships and will use the app lacking a comprehensive understanding of privacy, such as what's appropriate to share and who has access to their conversations, pictures and videos.

 Apps aimed at children have come under renewed scrutiny for exposing some of the perils of tech giants' massive scale.
 Companies like Facebook, with more than 2 billion monthly users, and Google's YouTube Kids app have been criticized for pitching products as safe for children but then being unable to keep up when a flood of content lets inappropriate items slip through.